molanp/mcsmapi/en/endpoints/user.md

 #### Parameters

 - `uuid`: User's UUID.
 - `config`: New user information, provided as a dictionary.
-Missing values are filled with default values from the `UserConfig` model.
+Missing values are filled with default values from the `UserModel` model.

 #### Returns